Abnersampf/Keylogger-in-csharp/README.md

 <h6>- NOTE: I'LL ASSUME THAT YOU DID THE PREVIUS STEP OF MAKING THE CONSOLE INVISIBLE, BECAUSE THERE IS NO SENSE IN DOING THIS WITH THE CONSOLE WINDOW VISIBLE.</h6>

-- First of all you'll need to build the project into a single file (.exe), all the dependencies will be included in this executable.
+- First of all you'll need to build the project into a single file (.exe), all the dependencies has to be included in this executable.
   - IF YOU DON'T KNOW HOW TO DO THIS, VISIT THIS LINK: https://learn.microsoft.com/en-us/dotnet/core/deploying/single-file/overview?tabs=vs.

 - Once you have the .exe file you'll copy it: